Cantor series expansions of rational numbers: Introduction

-In some papers, certain generalizations of real numbers representations by Cantor series are studied.
-For example, properties of digits (sequences of digits) of the polyadic number $\alpha$ as functions (sequences of functions) of $ \alpha $ are studied in~\cite{{Pasteka1996}}; in \cite{{KLPR????}}, the notion of a complex Cantor series is introduced, and the $\mathbb Q$-algebraic and $\mathbb Q$-linearly independence of numbers represented by Cantor series are investigated; matrix expansions are studied in \cite{{Waterman1975}}; the papers \cite{Serbenyuk2016, Serbenyuk2018} are devoted to certain generalizations of alternating Cantor series.
+In some papers, certain generalizations of real numbers representations by the Cantor series are studied.
+For example, properties of digits (sequences of digits) of the polyadic number $\alpha$ as functions (sequences of functions) of $ \alpha $ are studied in~\cite{Pasteka1996}; in \cite{KLPR????}, the notion of a complex Cantor series is introduced, and the $\mathbb Q$-algebraic and $\mathbb Q$-linearly independence of numbers represented by Cantor series are investigated; matrix expansions are studied in \cite{Waterman1975}; the papers \cite{Serbenyuk2016}, \cite{Serbenyuk2018} are devoted to certain generalizations of alternating Cantor series.

-In certain papers, fractal properties of representations of real numbers by positive Cantor series and fractal properties of certain type sets whose elements represented by a positive Cantor series, are studied (e.g., see~\cite{{Iommi_Skorulski_2009}, {Wang_Wen_Xi2009}, {Mance_2015}, {Bill10}}).
-For example, in~\cite{Iommi_Skorulski_2009}, the Hausdorff-Besicovitch dimensions of sets whose elements defined in terms of the frequencies of digits, are investigated.
-The paper~\cite{Wegmann1968} is devoted to studying the conditions under which the family of all possible rank cylinders $\Delta^Q _{c_1c_2...c_n}$ is faithful for the Hausdorff-Besicovitch dimension calculation.
-Sets whose elements have a restriction on using digits in own representations are studied in \cite{Mance_2015}.
+In certain papers, fractal properties of representations of real numbers by positive Cantor series and fractal properties of certain type sets whose elements are represented by a positive Cantor series, are studied (e.g., see~\cite{Iommi_Skorulski_2009}, \cite{Wang_Wen_Xi2009}, \cite{Mance_2015}, \cite{Bill10}).
+For example, in~\cite{Iommi_Skorulski_2009}, the Hausdorff-Besicovitch dimensions of sets whose elements are defined in terms of the frequencies of digits, are investigated.
+The paper~\cite{Wegmann1968} is devoted to studying the conditions under which the family of all possible rank cylinders $\Delta^Q _{c_1c_2\ldots c_n}$ is faithful for the Hausdorff-Besicovitch dimension calculation.
+Sets whose elements have a restriction on using digits in their own representations are studied in \cite{Mance_2015}.
 In the last-mentioned article, the formula for a calculation of the Hausdorff dimension of the following set is proved, and conditions for the equality of the Hausdorff, packing, and box dimensions of this set, are discovered:

 Here the condition

 holds.

 Also, we can note several investigations of functions.
 The arguments or values of these functions are defined by positive~\cite{Cantor1} or alternating~\cite{Serbenyuk2017} Cantor series.
 In~\cite{Liu Wen2001}, properties of the following function were investigated: